 To find this information, you will have to do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Was your search online or did you have to make a phone call to the Breckinridge County courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the Breckinridge County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records, and your story could help other people that are in the same situation.